 I’ve just seen the Philippine revenge film “Maria” in which a beautiful woman beats up everyone she encounters.
 And before I know it, the next one presents itself already.
 This time it’s a flick from the UK and from a completely different level.
 Not only the story itself is acceptable.
 Also, the endless series of fight scenes will bring fans of action movies into ecstasy.
-Scott Adkins is a man with brutal force who crushes his opponents without mercy with his hammer blows.
-So expect a large amount of splattering blood, shattered bones, cracked skulls and wisdom teeth flying around.
+Scott Adkins is a man with the brutal force who crushes his opponents without mercy with his hammer blows.
+So expect a large amount of splattering blood, shattered bones, cracked skulls, and wisdom teeth flying around.
 In other words, “Avengement” is a very brutal movie.

 At first, I expected something similar like “We still kill the old way” or “Legend“.
 An English crime/action film full of violence but with that English politeness still present in the background.
 Well, that doesn’t apply to “Avengement”.
 Every kind of courtesy is being crushed into the ground here.
 You can compare it with “Brawl in cell block 99“, but on English soil.
 This film is a relief when you compare it to all the digitally created violence Hollywood produces lately.
-In this film, the physical prevails a bit more.
+In this film, the physical prevail a bit more.
 When looking at Disney and Hollywood violence, you’d give a “wow” cry.
 With “Avengement” it’s rather an “ouch” cry.
-The physical violence is so realistic, you sometimes can feel the pain yourself.
+The physical violence is so realistic, that you sometimes can feel the pain yourself.
 And not only Adkins’ opponents moan noisily.
 He too suffers and regularly has to take hits.